ShathaAlghamdi/New-York-City-Taxi-Trip-Duration/README.md

 ## MVP goals:
 1. Find out what factors affect on the trip duration.
-2. We want to know which neighborhood have alot of trafic.
-3. Find how many trip per hour we can reach in one day.
+2. Find how many trip per hour we can reach in one day.
-4. We want to see if there is a specific day that have alot of trafic.
+3. We want to see if there is a specific day that have alot of trafic.

 ## Team Members
  - [@Shatha Alghamdi](https://github.com/infoielham) | Leader